GoogleCloudPlatform/gcsfuse/docs/mounting.md

     gcsfuse [global options] [bucket] mountpoint

-Where [global options] are optional specific flags you can pass (use gcsfuse --help), [bucket] is the optional name of your bucket, and ‘mountpoint’ is the directory on your machine that you are mounting the bucket to.
+Where [global options] are optional specific flags you can pass (use ```gcsfuse --help```), [bucket] is the optional name of your bucket, and ‘mountpoint’ is the directory on your machine that you are mounting the bucket to.
 For example:

-    gcsfuse my-bucket /usr/me/myself
+    gcsfuse my-bucket /path/to/mount/point

 # Static Mounting

 Static mounting means mounting a specific bucket.
-For example, say I want to mount the bucket “my-bucket” to the directory /usr/me/myself
+For example, say I want to mount the bucket ```my-bucket``` to the directory /path/to/mount/point

-    mkdir /usr/me/myself
+    mkdir /path/to/mount/point
-    gcsfuse my-bucket /usr/me/myself
+    gcsfuse my-bucket /path/to/mount/point
 Note: Avoid using the name of the bucket as the local directory mount point name.

 # Dynamic Mounting

 Dynamic mounting dynamically mounts all buckets a user has access to as subdirectories, without passing a specific bucket name.

-    mkdir /usr/me/myself
+    mkdir /path/to/mount/point
-    gcsfuse /usr/me/myself
+    gcsfuse /path/to/mount/point

 As an example, let’s say a user has access to ‘my-bucket’ ‘my-bucket2’ and ‘my-bucket3’.
 By not passing the specific bucket name the buckets will be dynamically mounted.
 The individual buckets can be accessed as a subdirectory:

-    ls /usr/me/myself/my-bucket/
+    ls /path/to/mount/point/my-bucket/
-    ls /usr/me/myself/my-bucket-2/
+    ls /path/to/mount/point/my-bucket-2/
-    ls /usr/me/myself/my-bucket-3/
+    ls /path/to/mount/point/my-bucket-3/

 Dynamically mounted buckets do not allow listing subdirectories at the root mount point, and bucket names must be specified in order to be accessed.

-    ls /usr/me/myself/
+    ls /path/to/mount/point
     ls: reading directory .: Operation not supported

-    ls /usr/me/myself/my-bucket-1
+    ls /path/to/mount/point/my-bucket-1
     foo.txt

 # Mounting as read-only

-Cloud Storage FUSE supports mounting as read-only by passing -o ro as a global option flag: mkdir /usr/me/myself
+Cloud Storage FUSE supports mounting as read-only by passing -o ro as a global option flag: mkdir /path/to/mount/point

-    gcsfuse -o ro my-bucket /usr/me/myself
+    gcsfuse -o ro my-bucket  /path/to/mount/point

 # Mounting a specific directory in a Cloud Storage bucket instead of the entire bucket

 By default, Cloud Storage FUSE mounts the entire contents and directory structure within a bucket.
 To mount only a specific directory, pass the --only-dir option.
-For example, if ‘my-bucket’ contains the path ‘my-bucket/a/b’ to mount only a/b to my local directory /usr/me/myself:
+For example, if ‘my-bucket’ contains the path ‘my-bucket/a/b’ to mount only a/b to my local directory /path/to/mount/point:

-    gcsfuse --only-dir my-bucket a/b /usr/me/myself
+    gcsfuse --only-dir my-bucket a/b  /path/to/mount/point

 # General filesystem mount options

 Most of the generic mount options described in mount are supported, and can be passed along with the -o flag, such as ro, rw, suid, nosuid, dev, nodev, exec, noexec, atime, noatime, sync, async, dirsync.
 See [here](https://man7.org/linux/man-pages/man8/mount.fuse3.8.html) for additional information.
 For example

-    gcsfuse -o ro my-bucket /usr/me/myself
+    gcsfuse -o ro my-bucket  /path/to/mount/point

 # Foreground

-After Cloud Storage FUSE exits, you should be able to see your bucket contents if you run ls /path/to/mount/point.
-If you would prefer the tool to stay in the foreground (for example to see debug logging), run it with the --foreground flag.
+After Cloud Storage FUSE exits, you should be able to see your bucket contents if you run ls ```/path/to/mount/point```.
+If you would prefer the tool to stay in the foreground (for example to see debug logging), run it with the ```--foreground``` flag.

 # Unmounting